 Several locations of this popular health food store offer free, drop-in support circles for new parents.
 Whether you’re breastfeeding or not, join other parents for an informal circle where you can share resources and get advice on everything from bottles and carriers to back-to-work strategies.
 These groups are often facilitated by experienced doulas and lactation specialists.
 Check the calendar at your local store.

 Moms Offering Moms Support is a national group with several local chapters, open to all moms and offering a monthly calendar chock-full of playgroups, outings and monthly new member meet-ups.
 They even organize meal deliveries for parents of new babies and moms night out events.

 If you are looking for options, you can find a full list of Portland moms groups here.

 Though the vast majority of parent/baby playgroups are oriented toward mothers, fathers’ groups are becoming more and more popular, and Portland is at the head of the pack.
 Check out the events calendar at Seahorses, a retailer-turned-nonprofit community center, which hosts a New Dads Group as well as Dads After Hours, both monthly.
+The community just at the start of the year is expanding to include caregivers of all kinds as well as kids of all ages.
 Meetup is another great option for finding likeminded fathers through father-child playgroups.

 Check Meet-up for even more playdate options, or start your own!
 Get the numbers for a few moms or dads you meet at library storytime or the park, and invite them to a playdate at your house.
 Set out snacks and beverages for the parents, a few blankets and toys for the babes.
 Then settle in for a few hours to connect while you play with your babies.
 Who knows?
 You might just make a friend for life.